Lutando/docs-oxd/sources/plugin/magento/index.md

 For making sure go to your gluu server / OpenID Connect / Clients and search for your oxD ID

 If you want to reset configurations click on Reset configurations button.

-## Step 8.
-OpenID Connect Configuration

-OpenID Connect Configuration page for Magento-gluu-sso 2.4.2.0 and Magento-gluu-sso 2.4.3.0 are different.

 ### Scopes.
 You can look all scopes in your gluu server / OpenID Connect / Scopes and understand the meaning of  every scope.